manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 * I have used MPC to optimize the Control Inputs, simulate tracjectory and minimize the errors.
 (Cross Track Error and Orientation error).
 * Kinematic Model is used for its simplicity.
 However, it doesn't take into account the external forces such as gravity, tire forces, Mass.

-I have used starter code provided from the Udacity for completion of the project.
+* I have used starter code provided from the Udacity for completion of the project.

-## Rubric Point : Your code should compile.

-**Code must compile without errors with cmake and make.
-Given that we've made CMakeLists.txt as general as possible, it's recommend that you do not change it unless you can guarantee that your changes will still compile on any platform.**

-* Code is compiled as per the screen shot below and CMakeLists.txt is generic.

-##Implementation
+## Implementation
 ### Rubric Point - The Model :

 **Student describes their model in detail.
 This includes the state, actuators and update equations.**